-Review of Complaints Received in 2017
+Review of Requests for Evaluation Received in 2018

-Types of Complaints
+Types of Misconduct Allegations

 The Executive Director and the Commission's administrative assistant manage the intake of RFEs.
 When appropriate, callers are redirected to Judicial Performance, Attorney Regulation, the Denver County Court Judicial Discipline Commission, or, if a municipal judge is involved, the city or town where the judge presides.
 The Commission also responds to inquiries from the judiciary regarding the provisions of the Code.